 co-op share loans – the Legal Structure in Loan Delivery is “cooperative.”

-However, if the lender has selected the “same month pooling” option, the mortgage may begin to amortize on the first day of the month that is two months after the issue date of the securities, with the initial remittance to Fannie Mae being an “interest-only” remittance, because the borrower will not have made his or her first payment at the time of the initial remittance.
+However, if the lender has selected the “same month pooling” option, the loan may begin to amortize on the first day of the month that is two months after the issue date of the securities, with the initial remittance to Fannie Mae being an “interest-only” remittance, because the borrower will not have made his or her first payment at the time of the initial remittance.

 A negotiated contract is needed to pool loans for which the borrower’s monthly payment is due on a day other than first of the month (“odd due dates”).

-If a pool of adjustable-rate mortgages will have amortized by more than 12 monthly payments as of the issue date of the pool, the terms of a negotiated contract will specify whether the loans will be treated as current or seasoned.
+If a pool of ARM loans will have amortized by more than 12 monthly payments as of the issue date of the pool, the terms of a negotiated contract will specify whether the loans will be treated as current or seasoned.
 The key determinants are the length of the interest rate adjustment intervals and whether interest rate or payment adjustments will have occurred by the pool’s issue date.

-For a converted ARM (which is a fixed-rate mortgage that was once an ARM until the borrower exercised an option to convert it to a fixed rate), the 12-month period is measured from the date of conversion to the issue date month of the related pool.
+For a converted ARM (which is a fixed-rate loan that was once an ARM until the borrower exercised an option to convert it to a fixed rate), the 12-month period is measured from the date of conversion to the issue date month of the related pool.

 Generally, for ARMs that are pooled, the minimum allowable interest rate is the sum of the lowest guaranty fee (after all applicable adjustments have been made, including buyups and buydowns) and the lender’s minimum servicing fee, which must include renewal premiums for lender-purchased mortgage insurance, if applicable.
-The maximum allowable interest rate is 100 basis points (1%) over the minimum allowable interest rate.
+The recommended maximum allowable interest rate is 100 basis points (1%) over the minimum allowable interest rate.
 Lenders must comply with the allowable minimum and maximum interest rates for each MBS ARM structure.
 For example, the minimum and maximum interest rates are different for uniform hybrid ARM MBS versus other ARM structures.

 The table below provides references to the Announcements that have been issued that are related to this topic.